-Section 3.74.01 3.74.02 3.74.03 0 Persons Required to Take Oath.
-Form of Oath for Mayor, Commissioner and Auditor.
-Form of Oath for Other Officer or Employee.
-(Amen employ his dut Persons Required to Take Oath. ded by Ordinance No. 180917, effective May 26, 2007.)
-Each of the following yees shall be required to take an oath of office before entering upon the discharge of ies, which oath shall be subscribed by the person taking it and shall be filed and yed in the office of the Auditor; A. Every officer and member of the Bureau of Police, including private, special, temporary, and substitute policemen; В. Each officer and member of Portland Fire & Rescue serving on full time and devoting his labor exclusively to the interests of the City; and C. Each elected or appointed officer or deputy of the City, including members of boards and commissions.
-(Amen taken be shall be State of County City of I, (nar States a honestlundische Cit Form of Oath for Mayor, Commissioner, and Auditor. ded by Ordinance No. 168343, effective January 7, 1995.)
-The form of oath to be by the elected officials of the City before entering upon the discharge of their duties be substantially as follows: f Oregon of Multnomah ss.
-Fortland me), do solemnly (affirm or swear) I will support the Constitutions of the United and the State of Oregon; Charter of the City of Portland and its laws; I will faithfully, ly and ethically perform my duties as (Mayor/Commissioner/Auditor); I have no losed financial interest in any business located in Portland or having contracts with y; I hold no other office or position of profit; and I am not a member of any partisan al committee (; so help me God).
-Subscr ibed and sworn to before me this day of, 20 r of the City land, Oregon

-The oath of the Auditor shall be administered by a person having statutory authority under the laws of Oregon to administer oaths.

-Deputy
+Sections:

+3.74.010 Persons Required to Take Oath.

+3.74.020 Form of Oath for Mayor, Commissioner and City Auditor

-3.74.030 Form of Oath for Other Officer or Employee.
+3.74.030 Form of Oath for Non-Elected City Employees.

+3.74.040 Administering Oaths.

+3.74.010 Persons Required to Take Oath.

 (Amended by Ordinance Nos.
+180917 and 189635, effective August 31, 2019.)

+- A. Each of the following employees shall be required to take an oath of office, which oath shall be subscribed by the person taking it and shall be filed and preserved in the office of the City Auditor; - 1.
+Every officer and member of the Bureau of Police, including temporary, and reserve officers; - 2.
+Parking code enforcement supervisors and officers; - 3.
+Each officer and member of Portland Fire & Rescue serving full time and devoting labor exclusively to the interests of the City; - 4.
+Each elected City official; - 5.
+The City Attorney and every deputy City Attorney; and - 6.
+Each deputy City Auditor who administers oaths. - B. The City Council or a City board or commission may require the members of the board or commission to take an oath of office.
+If an oath of office is required, the Council or the board or commission shall establish requirements for the form, administration, and filing of the oath.

+3.74.020 Form of Oath for Mayor, Commissioner, and City Auditor.

+(Amended by Ordinance Nos.
+168343 and 189635, effective August 31, 2019.)
+The form of oath to be taken by the elected officials of the City, after receiving a certificate of election from the City Elections Officer and before entering upon the discharge of their duties, shall be substantially as follows:

+I, (name), do solemnly (affirm or swear) that I will support the Constitutions of the United States and of the State of Oregon and the Charter of the City of Portland and its laws; I will faithfully, honestly and ethically perform my duties as (Mayor/Commissioner/City Auditor); I have no undisclosed financial interest in any business located in Portland or having contracts with the City; I hold no other office or position of profit; and I am not a member of any committee of any political party.

+Additional language may be added for ceremonial purposes but shall not be considered part of the official oath of office.

+3.74.030 Form of Oath for Non-Elected City Employees.

-139501 and 168343, effective January 7, 1995.)
-The form of oath to be taken by appointed City officials shall be substantially as follows:
+(Amended by Ordinance Nos.
+139501, 168343 and 189635, effective August 31, 2019.)
+The form of oath to be taken by non-elected City employees, before entering upon the discharge of their duties or as soon as possible thereafter, shall be substantially as follows:

-I, (name), do solemnly affirm I will support the Constitutions of the United States and of the State of Oregon, the Charter of the City of Portland and its laws; I will faithfully, honestly and ethically perform my duties as (office) during my continuance therein.
+I, (name), do solemnly (affirm or swear) that I will support the Constitutions of the United States and of the State of Oregon and the Charter of the City of Portland and its laws; and I will faithfully, honestly and ethically perform my duties as (office).